Archives

 Get Write with Rashad Wright

 This poetry performance workshop offers a dynamic and interactive learning experience.
 Students will first learn by watching Rashad perform a live slam poem, the students will then analyze both the writing and performance techniques used.
 After which, they will craft their own performance poems with the opportunity to share them with the group!
-Program options: […]
+Please fill out […]

 Rhythm: The Lost Language